 Step into life of an 18th century coachman in this historic apartment, set in House of Dun's original stable block.
-Our visitor feedback on the apartment consistently praises the location and tranquillity of the property.

 Within the grounds there is an abundance of walks from a simple walk around the main property to a more adventurous step out, to the top of the estate through our "Den of Dun", we also have a children's play area and if you decide to take a complimentary tour of the house a fairy hunt to entertain the children during the tour.

 South Stables makes an ideal base from which to explore Montrose and the surrounding area.
 If you require additional accommodation, North Stables, in the same block can be booked, sleeping 4.

 The flat is situated on the first floor, with access via an external staircase (approximately 18 steps).